 Spironolactone may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: vomitingdiarrheastomach pain or crampsdry mouththirstdizzinessunsteadinessheadacheenlarged or painful breasts in men or womenirregular menstrual periodsvaginal bleeding in post-menopausal ('after the change of life', the end of monthly menstrual periods) womendifficulty maintaining or achieving an erectiondeepening of voiceincreased hair growth on parts of the bodydrowsinesstirednessrestlessness

-If you experience any of the following symptoms, call your doctor immediately: muscle weakness, pain, or crampspain, burning, numbness, or tingling in the hands or feetinability to move arms or legschanges in heartbeatconfusionnauseaextreme tirednessunusual bleeding or bruisinglack of energyloss of appetitepain in the upper right part of the stomachyellowing of the skin or eyesflu-like symptomsrashhivesitchingdifficulty breathing or swallowingvomiting bloodblood in stoolsdecreased urinationfainting
+Some side effects can be serious.
+If you experience any of these symptoms, call your doctor immediately: muscle weakness, pain, or crampspain, burning, numbness, or tingling in the hands or feetinability to move arms or legschanges in heartbeatconfusionnauseaextreme tirednessunusual bleeding or bruisinglack of energyloss of appetitepain in the upper right part of the stomachyellowing of the skin or eyesflu-like symptomsrashhivesitchingdifficulty breathing or swallowingvomiting bloodblood in stoolsdecreased urinationfainting

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].

 Keep this medicine in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Throw away any medicine that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medicine.